AmauryD/A3GPS/README.md

 ## Description

-A3GPS provides a real GPS for Arma 3.
+A3GPS provides a 'real' GPS for Arma 3.
+**A3GPS is still in developpement but is now usable without major bugs on Altis**

+Don't hesitate to report me bugs or suggestions , it'll be with pleasure !
 Translation available for english and french languages.

 ### Informations